FrancesCoronel/personal-website-v3/_posts/2015-02-24-that-tapia-conference.md

 [Hispanics in
 Computing](https://mail.cs.fiu.edu/mailman/listinfo.cgi/hispanicsincomputing "HIC Emailing")
 and [Afro Movers &
 Shakers](https://afmvskrs.slack.com "Afro Movers & Shakers").
-I’m hoping to help out HIC out because they only have a e-mail listserv right now which isn’t very effective in distributing information.
+I'm hoping to help out HIC out because they only have a e-mail listserv right now which isn't very effective in distributing information.
 I actually ended up recommending [Slack](https://slack.com "Slack") to the organizer of Afro Movers & Shakers and he thought it was a cool idea and made one.